 With travel still a relative uncertainty, we’re all looking at spending significantly more time at home this summer.
-Facing this reality (and the fact we all just spent nearly three months indoors) might have inspired you to take on a home improvement project, or finally get around to completing an unfinished one.
+This might have inspired you to take on a home improvement project, or finally get around to completing an unfinished one.

 Whether you’d like to upgrade your kitchen, finish a basement or tackle some backyard landscaping, here are some tips to help you plan for and achieve the financial goals to fund your dream reno.